maharanirizki/VSOA/README.md

 ## Methodology
 This tutorial use integer programming to solve the problem using Gurobi

-## Example and Applications
+## Problem Setting
-The example used in this tutorial will be based on the data provided by
+The example used in this tutorial will be based on the data provided by Xia and Wu (2007) to determine which vendor to be selected given several criteria.

+The model consists of four parts:
+* Sets and notation
+* Decision variable
+* Objective function
+* Constraints

-##
+## Conclusion

 ## References
 Lee, C. Y., & Chien, C. F. (2014).
 Stochastic programming for vendor portfolio selection and order allocation under delivery uncertainty.
 OR spectrum, 36(3), 761-797.